 - The PSAT has four required sections: Reading, Writing & Language, Math (with a calculator), Math (without a calculator), and an optional Essay section.
 Merit Scholar prospects should take at least one section twice a week all summer.

-- Take the PSAT again during your third year of high school, usually as a junior.
+- Then take the PSAT again during your third year of high school, usually as a junior.

-Being a National Merit finalist opens many opportunities for both private scholarships as well as scholarships offered by universities.
-It can be a great way to become a college graduate with minimal debt!
+Being a National Merit finalist triggers many opportunities for both private scholarships as well as scholarships offered by universities.
+It can be a great way to become a college graduate with minimal debt.
 Start studying, and you’ll be on your way!